Excavating Narratives of Resistance

 In 1920, the Chinese Canadian Shingle Workers Union appointed representatives to every mill.
 From plant to plant, workers went on strike against poor treatment and harassment.

-This is an excerpt from “Excavating Narratives of Resistance: Early Chinese Worker Militancy in British Columbia,” an article by Winnie Ng which will appear in the Summer 2020 edition of Our Times magazine.
+This is an excerpt from “Excavating Narratives of Resistance: Early Chinese Worker Militancy in British Columbia,” an article by Winnie Ng which will appear in the Fall 2020 edition of Our Times magazine.

 Winnie Ng is a long-time labour-rights activist, educator, and community organizer with a deep commitment to anti-racism, equity and worker empowerment.
 She served as the Unifor-Sam Gindin Chair in Social Justice and Democracy at Ryerson University from 2011-2016.
 She is currently an adjunct professor with Ryerson’s School of Social Work.